Does Cranial Therapy Work?

 Rule out general breastfeeding difficulties first

 Bear in mind that there can be many causes of feeding difficulties in the early days or weeks and they won’t all need bodywork or cranial therapy.
-Your IBCLC lactation consultant is the ideal breastfeeding specialist to check your baby’s latch, breastfeeding position and tongue function—often simple changes to how you hold your baby to feed can resolve pain and soreness or help your baby improve their suckling technique.
+Your IBCLC lactation consultant is the ideal breastfeeding specialist to check your baby’s latch (the way your baby attaches to the breast), breastfeeding position and tongue function—often simple changes to how you hold your baby to feed can resolve pain and soreness or help your baby improve their suckling technique.
 Sometimes self help measures such as skin-to-skin with your baby, tummy time or tongue exercises can help babies who are very tense—see High Muscle Tone for further information.
 A birth injury, an abnormality, a nervous system disorder or even the after effects of anaesthetics used during the birth can also cause difficulties with feeding and should be checked out with your qualified medical health professional.

 When to consider physical assessment